-Grow black bamboo: Do you know they’re running and clumping black bamboos that thrive in the UK?
-These black bamboos, including the Nigra, tend to exhibit dark ebony stem colouration.
+Grow black bamboo plants: Do you know there are running and clumping black bamboos that thrive in the UK?
+These black bamboos, including the Black Bamboo Nigra, tend to exhibit dark ebony stem colouration.

-The options for choosing running and clumping black bamboos are many, read on to find out.
+The options for choosing running and clumping black bamboo plants are many.
+Here is a list of top picks.

 Three Black bamboo plants to grow in pots and garden